 It is recognised that good progress in literacy and numeracy skills is often linked to structured, systematic teaching programmes that occur regularly and frequently, and often involve a multi-sensory approach; these may be delivered individually or within small groups.
 The teacher's responsibility is to focus on facilitating access to the curriculum.
-With advice from the Trust's mainstream SENCo, pupils are provided with teaching, as appropriate, to help develop their reading, writing spelling and numerical skills.

 Literacy interventions support pupils to develop decoding strategies for reading, phonological awareness, sight words, comprehension and extended writing skills.
+The school has a non-class based literacy lead who delivers targeted intervention programmes across the school.